MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/acquisitions-report.md

 > [!IMPORTANT]
 > The **Acquisitions** report does not include data about refunds, reversals, chargebacks, etc. To estimate your app proceeds, visit [Payout summary](payout-summary.md).
 In the **Reserved** section, click the **Download reserved transactions** link.
+>
+> Except for page view data (as described below), this report does not include data related to customers who acquire an app without being signed in to a Microsoft account.

 ## Apply filters